DPAttila/nx-json-api-panel/README.md

 # nx-json-api-panel

-A Nyxt browser extension to conveniently query JSON API-s with the content of your clipboard.
+A Nyxt browser extension to conveniently query JSON APIs with the content of your clipboard.

 ## License